specialunderwear/django-easymode/docs/xslt/index.rst

     return render_to_response('xslt/model-to-xml.xsl', foos)

-The :func:`~easymode.xslt.response.render_to_response` helper function will take an xslt as a template and a :class:`~easymode.tree.query.XmlQuerySetChain` or a model/queryset decorated with :func:`~easymode.tree.decorators.toxml` to produce it's output.
+The :func:`~easymode.xslt.response.render_to_response` helper function will take an xslt as a template and a :class:`~easymode.tree.xml.query.XmlQuerySetChain` or a model/queryset decorated with :func:`~easymode.tree.xml.decorators.toxml` to produce it's output.
 Additionally you can pass it a :class:`dict` containing xslt parameters.
 You have to make sure to use :func:`~easymode.xslt.prepare_string_param` on any xslt parameter that should be passed to the xslt processor as a string.